DLC For ARK: Survival Evolved

 Contrary to previous releases, the extension actually adds some pleasant sights to see such as shooting stars and rainbows!

 A new creature was also added, the Deinonychus is a pack animal that is exceptionally hard to kill when in groups.

 An official extension for the game released in Jun 2020, Crystal Isles was a welcome sight in the first lock-down that many experienced across the world.

-The bulk of this add-on was a huge map made up from clusters of smaller islands that was plunged into darkness constantly.
+The bulk of this add-on was a huge map made up of clusters of smaller islands that were constantly plunged into darkness.

 Game Hosting Companies & ARK DLC

 If you play ARK with one of the DLC upgrades mentioned above and you want to rent a server for it then it’s worth double-checking before you order.

 Just because a company offers ARK server hosting you can’t assume that they provide the files for any of the DLC versions.